jsloan117/docker-hackmyresume/README.md

 ## Quick setup

 This image contains hackmyresume and a handful of themes for quick use.
 Please see [Run from Docker registry](http://jsloan117.github.io/docker-mkdocs/run-from-docker-registry) for more details and commands.
-All installed themes are located under: /usr/lib/node_modules, the default used theme is jsonresume-theme-eloquent.
+All installed themes are located under: /usr/lib/node_modules, the default theme is jsonresume-theme-eloquent.

 Mount the folder where your `resume.json` file resides as a volume to /resumes.